broadinstitute/cromwell-task-monitor-bq/deploy/tutorial.md

   If you didn't have one beforehand, just press Enter, and we will create it for you.

-Hope you're ready!
+The following variables are **optional**, but feel free to change them if you know what you're doing 😉:

+- `CROMWELL_METADATA_FUNCTION_NAME`,
+  `CROMWELL_METADATA_FUNCTION_REGION`,
+  `CROMWELL_METADATA_SERVICE_ACCOUNT_NAME`
+  are the Cloud Function and its Service Account names and region for Metadata deployment.

+- `GCR_REGISTRY` and `MONITORING_IMAGE_NAME`
+  are GCR registry and name for the monitoring image.

+- `DATASET_ID` and `DATASET_LOCATION` are
+  the name and location of BigQuery dataset where all monitoring tables will be stored.

+Ready?
 Please run this command, and follow the prompts:
 ```sh
 gcloud config set project {{project-id}} && ./interactive.sh
 ```